Extra-curricular opportunities

 Students might represent governments, international organizations, social movements or the media.
 Recent scenarios have included the Mediterranean refugee crisis, US election insurgency, the Qatar world cup and even (in 2018) a global pandemic!
 They are held over three days in a local conference venue – and they’re free!

 Our prestigious internship programme, the Parliamentary Placement scheme puts you at the heart of political life to experience government in action!
-Students work with a Member of Parliament in Westminster or an Aelod Seneddol in Cardiff for six weeks at the end of their second year.
-Students get really involved, researching projects, doing constituency work and sometimes even witness by-elections - or even a leadership crisis!
-We offer a scholarship of £250 for all successful applicants to help with costs.
+Students work with a Member of Parliament in Westminster or a Member of the Senedd in Cardiff for around four to six weeks at the end of their second year.
+Students get really involved, researching projects, doing constituency work and sometimes even witness elections - or a leadership crisis!
+Departmental funding is available to successful applicants to help with costs. .

 Exchanges